 The frequency of glycol replacement depends on the specific application and operating conditions.
 Generally, glycol should be tested annually to check for degradation and contamination.
 If the glycol shows signs of significant degradation, contamination, or loss of efficiency, it should be replaced to ensure optimal system performance and prevent damage to equipment.

 Both ethylene glycol and propylene glycol have environmental impacts that need to be managed.
 Ethylene glycol is toxic and requires careful handling and disposal to prevent environmental contamination.
-Propylene glycol is less toxic and considered more environmentally friendly, but it should still be handled and disposed of properly.
+On the other hand, propylene glycol is less toxic and considered more environmentally friendly, but it should still be handled and disposed of properly.
 It is essential to follow all regulatory guidelines and best practices for the use and disposal of glycol to minimize environmental impact.

 Yes, glycol systems, particularly those using food-grade propylene glycol, are widely used in the food and beverage industry.
 These systems are employed in refrigeration, cooling, and heating processes to ensure consistent temperatures and maintain product quality.
 Food-grade propylene glycol is safe for use in these applications and meets the necessary health and safety standards.